psipred/psipred_react/README.md

 ### Classes

+See also class_layout.odp

 * PsipredSite: Outer container for whole page with URI initialisation
   * DisplayArea: Main container for the app that has all the shared the application state variables
     * MainForm: Small class that wraps the interactive parts of the form
       * FormInteractivity: Small class that warps the form selector
         * SeqForm: Main form that the user can use to select methods and submit Seq data
         * StructForm:  Main form that the user can use to select methods and submit Structural data
     * ResultsMain: Class is called after data submission and handles submitting a job and then displaying the   results
       * ResultsSequence: Class handles getting the results files for a sequence job and displaying them
       * ResultsStructure: TO BE IMPLEMENTED
     * ResultsSidebarTimes: Small class handles getting the RunTimes and displaying them while the user waits
     * ResultsSidebarDownloads: This class handles showing the download files panel and bundling files in to a zip for the users
     * ResultsSidebarResubmission: This shows the resubmission panel on the results page and handles submitting a new job

 # Adding services to PSIPRED web server